Joc Pederson Player Props: Giants vs. Padres

 Joc Pederson At The Plate

-- Pederson is hitting .258 with four doubles, a triple, seven home runs and 21 walks.
+- Pederson is hitting .258 with four doubles, a triple, eight home runs and 22 walks.

-- Pederson has had an RBI in 16 games this year (42.1%), including seven multi-RBI outings (18.4%).
-He has also driven home three or more of his team's runs in one contest.
+- Pederson has driven home a run in 17 games this season (43.6%), including more than one RBI in 20.5% of his games and producing three or more of his team's runs on one occasion..

+- He has scored in 18 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.